Neboer/mini_ipgw/README.md

 You can download the binary programme directly.
 The programme needs [libcurl](https://curl.haxx.se/download.html) library to work properly.
 The programme also need [cjson](https://github.com/DaveGamble/cJSON/releases) library to parse json file.
-Once it is compiled, it will only need libcurl to work properly.
+Once it is compiled, it will only need libcurl being installed.
 The cjson library is static-linked and it doesn't need the user to download.

 You can use cmake to build the programme from source code.
 The programme contains a cmakelist file and you can build it